-Do Car Insurance Companies Require a Vehicle Emissions Test (or Smog Check)?
+Do Car Insurance Companies Require a Vehicle Emissions Test?

 Many customers ask whether a smog check, also known as a vehicle emissions test, is required to insure their vehicle.
 Car insurance companies do not require you to get a smog check.
 However, it is still an essential task for many drivers across the US as it is often a requirement of the DMV when registering your vehicle.